ab-sharifi/Divar.ir/README.md

 # > Divar.ir
 ## implementation of Divar WebSite
-## In this Repository WE Try TO Reimplementation Divar (Front-end and Back-end)
+## In this Repository We Try To Reimplementation Divar (Front-end and Back-end)
 ## Fully Responsive Via Boostrap 5.2v

 ---